-In order to be a qualified public accountant in Thailand, the individual should complete the Certified Public Accountant (CPA) examination as governed and conducted by the FAP.
+In order to be a qualified accountant in Thailand the individual should complete the Certified Public Accountant (CPA) examination as governed and conducted by the FAP.
 The basic requirements are:

 - i) Having professional education (e.g. shall be university/higher education degree, post-graduate education etc).
-A member of FAP must have related degree in accountancy (normally 4 years of study). - ii) Passing 7 subjects within 4 years (6 subjects from 1 January 2014 onwards).
-Each subject passed remains valid for only 4 years if a CPA applicant has not yet passed the whole examinations. - iii) Completing 3,000 hours of practical experience continually by 3 years and no later than 5 years as pre-qualifications before becoming the CPA.
+A member of FAP must have related degree in accountancy (normally 4 years of study). - ii) Passing 7 subjects within 4 years in order to become a CPA (as of 1 January 2014: 6 subjects).
+Each subject passed remains valid for only 4 years if a CPA applicant has not yet passed the whole examinations.

+iii) Completing 3,000 hours of practical experience continually by 3 years and no later than 5 years as pre-qualifications before becoming the CPA.